 Can people on keto eat grapes?

-Neither grapes, nor grape juice are keto-friendly, as they’re high in carbs and sugars.
+Neither grapes nor grape juice are keto-friendly, as they’re high in carbs and sugar.

-People who follow a ketogenic diet should typically consume no more than 50 g of carbs a day.
-In some cases, they shouldn’t consume more than 20 g of carbs a day.
+People who follow a ketogenic diet should typically consume no more than 50 grams of carbs a day.
+In some cases, they shouldn’t consume more than 20 grams of carbs a day.

-Just a handful of grapes contains about 6 g of sugars, or about 30% of the upper recommended daily intake of a ketogenic diet.
+Just a handful of grapes contains about 6 grams of sugar, or about 30% of the upper recommended daily intake of a ketogenic diet.
 Moreover, a typical 1-cup serving contains about 75% of the maximum recommended daily intake of carbs!